Vasundharashukla/OnlineDiagnosisApp/CONTRIBUTING.md

 If you have issues on multiple pages, report them separately.
 Do not combine them into a single issue.

 ### Bugs and New Feautures as Issues
-- Take a look at [bug_report.md](https://github.com/krishnan2098/OnlineDiagnosisApp/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) and [feature_request.md](https://github.com/krishnan2098/OnlineDiagnosisApp/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) for steps to raise an issue.
+- In order to raise an issue, go to the issues tab of the repository and click *New Issue*.
+Then click bug or feature if depending on the type of issue.
+- Add label of a bug/feature depending on the type issue.

 ### Submitting changes
 In order to submit your changes, follow the steps given below: